 Absorption of the antibodies declines rapidly after birth.
 Here is a scary graph representing how quickly absorption declines:

 As you can see you have a very narrow window of opportunity where the calf can absorb these antibodies.
 The first couple of hours = great!
-At 6 hours post birth = pretty good if the other Q’s are on point.
-At 12 hours = you just sneak in and at 24 hours the doors are shut.
+At 6 hours post birth = OK if the other Q’s are on point.
+At 12 hours = you are battling and at 24 hours the doors are shut.

 Minimum 10% of the calf’s bodyweight in the first 6 hours.
-For example, a 40kg calf requires 4litres in the first 6hours for maximum benefit, you would normally split this into two feeds.
-If the first 6hours is not possible then definitely within the first 12 hours.
+For example, a 40kg calf requires 4litres in the first 4hours for maximum benefit, you would normally split this into two feeds.
+Followed by another 2litres within 12hours.
+A lot right?!
+The earlier the better for antibody absorption success.
 Looking at the graph, if you wait until after 12 hours, that calf will require around 15litres of the same colostrum to supply the right amount of antibodies and this is clearly not practical or possible.

-Quality refers mostly to the concentration of antibodies in the colostrum (over 50g/l IgG).
+Quality refers mostly to the concentration of antibodies in the colostrum (over 50g/l IgG OR over 22% on the Brix test) and also contamination level.
 High quality colostrum is often referred to as ‘gold’ colostrum.
 These are the main factors affecting colostrum quality.

 – Time from calving – antibody concentration reduces with every hour from calving, even if the cow has not been milked, her quality will be much lower 12 hours after calving than 2 hours after.
 As much as we wish this wasn’t true, it is, and may be the most important factor.
 Fresh is best!